paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-007-allowances-other-than-travel-and-transportation-allowances.md

 In subsection (b), the words “pay or” are inserted to conform to subsection (a).
 The word “position” is substituted for the words “capacities” and “officers”, respectively.
 In clause (1), the words “Superintendent of the Naval Postgraduate School” are substituted for the words “Head of the Postgraduate school at the Naval Academy” to reflect present terminology.

 #### Amendments
+2024—Subsec. (b).
+Pub.
+L. 118–159 substituted “the Chief Master Sergeant of the Space Force” for “the senior enlisted advisor of the Space Force”.

 2021—Subsec. (a)(5).
 Pub.
 L. 116–283, § 925(e)(1)(A), inserted “Chief of Space Operations,” after “Commandant of the Marine Corps,”.

 Subsec. (b).
 Pub.
 L. 116–283, § 925(e)(1)(B), inserted “the senior enlisted advisor of the Space Force,” after “Sergeant Major of the Marine Corps,”.